federicobrancasi/Enhanced-File-Explorer-for-Chrome/README.md

 # Better File Explorer for Chrome
 Improves chrome's file explorer when browsing local files.
-The extension also works with Edge (and other Chromium-based browsers)
+The extension also works with Edge (and other Chromium-based browsers).

 ATTENTION: Enable "ALLOW ACCESS TO FILE URLS" in the extension settings for it to work properly.

-To add the exetension to your browser click [here](https://chrome.google.com/webstore/detail/better-file-explorer-for/enoogpocakiocfjdghdahjnmpgejpghd/related)
+To add the extension to your browser click [here](https://chrome.google.com/webstore/detail/better-file-explorer-for/enoogpocakiocfjdghdahjnmpgejpghd/related) to open chrome web store.